flightstats/hub/README.md

 ### channel deletion

-If a hub installation sets `hub.allow.channel.deletion` to `false`, normal users of the system will not be able to delete a channel through the normal API.
+If a hub installation sets hub property `hub.allow.channel.deletion` to `false`, normal users of the system will not be able to delete a channel through the normal API.
 Instead, a user will need to make the command while logged into a hub server.

 ```